Overview | Architecture & Building | Communications & Social-Events | Docks | Grounds | Executive

 Special Events play an important role in the Waterscape community.
 The Events committee plans, publicizes and hosts gatherings throughout the year to fulfill its mission of fostering good relations among all those who call Waterscape “home”.

 Waterscape’s long-time tradition of informal summer evening gatherings has evolved over the years into a scheduled series of “Thirsty Thursday” socials on the waterfront community deck.
 Always popular is the Fourth of July ice cream social for residents and their holiday guests.
+As are the “Water-Escape”, an afternoon boat tie-up party out on the lake, and the owner-hosted “Progressive Parties” during the winter months.

 Gary Thompson & John Weis, co-chairs